NomadXD/flowc/internal/flowc/ir/README.md

 ## Integration with FlowC

-The IR layer integrates with FlowC's existing architecture:
+The IR layer is integrated with FlowC's existing architecture:

 ### 1. Bundle Loading
-The bundle loader will be updated to:
+The bundle loader (`internal/flowc/server/loader/loader.go`):
-1. Detect the API specification type (OpenAPI, Protobuf, GraphQL, AsyncAPI)
+1. Auto-detects the API specification type from file extensions or `api_type` field in `flowc.yaml`
-2. Use the appropriate parser to convert to IR
+2. Uses the appropriate parser from the registry to convert to IR
-3. Pass the IR to the translator
+3. Returns a `DeploymentBundle` containing both the original spec and IR representation
+4. Extracts spec files: `openapi.yaml`, `*.proto`, `*.graphql`, `asyncapi.yaml`

 ### 2. Translation to xDS
-The translator will be updated to:
+The translator (`internal/flowc/xds/translator/`):
-1. Accept IR instead of OpenAPI-specific types
+1. Implements the `Translator` interface with `Translate(ctx, deployment, ir, nodeID)` method
+2. Accepts `APIDeployment` (persisted metadata) and `ir.API` (transient IR) as separate parameters
+3. Generates xDS resources (`XDSResources`) containing clusters, endpoints, listeners, and routes
-2. Generate xDS resources based on IR `Endpoint` types
+4. Uses IR `Endpoint` types to generate protocol-appropriate xDS configurations
+5. Provides `Validate()` method to check deployment compatibility with the translator
-3. Handle protocol-specific features via extensions
+6. Handles protocol-specific features via IR extensions and endpoint metadata

 ### 3. Bundle Structure
 ```